Android-Dev-Hub/Android-Book-Store-App/README.md

 ## 📥 Download APK

 👉 [Download Latest APK](https://github.com/ishanwalia7579/Android-Book-Store-App/releases)
+## ⭐ Support

+If you like this project, give a ⭐ star on GitHub.
+It motivates me to build more Android apps ❤️

 ```pgsql
 I can also make a **more visually attractive README** with **placeholder screenshots and a roadmap table** so it looks professional from day one.